AI & Agents

 What are the best AI workflows for grant writing?

-The most effective AI workflow for grant writing involves connecting OpenClaw to a word processor like Google Docs alongside a secure file repository.
-The agent can search past successful proposals stored in the repository, extract relevant organizational data, and automatically draft a properly formatted application based on new funder guidelines.
+The most effective AI workflow for grant writing involves connecting OpenClaw to Google Workspace via the steipete/gog ClawHub skill alongside the dbalve/fast-io skill for document storage.
+The agent can search past successful proposals in Google Drive, extract relevant organizational data stored in Fast.io, and automatically draft a properly formatted application based on new funder guidelines.

 Is OpenClaw free for charitable organizations?